qax-os/excelize/CONTRIBUTING.md

-# Contributing to Excelize
+# Contributing to excelize

-Want to hack on Excelize?
+Want to hack on excelize?
 Awesome!
 This page contains information about reporting issues as well as some tips and guidelines useful to experienced open source contributors.
-Finally, make sure you read our [community guidelines](#excelize-community-guidelines) before you start participating.
+Finally, make sure you read our [community guidelines](#community-guidelines) before you start participating.

 ## Topics